Laminar post-stall wakes of tapered swept wings: Results

-Next, let us analyze the taper effects of wings with backward-swept LE and fixed straight TE, to understand and separate the effects of the $\Lambda_\text{LE}$ on the global wake.
+Next, let us analyze the taper effects of wings with backward-swept LE and fixed unswept TE, to understand and separate the effects of the $\Lambda_\text{LE}$ on the global wake.
 For such wings with $\lambda = 0.27, 0.5, 0.7$, and $1$, the planforms have $\Lambda_\text{LE} = 30^\circ, 18.4^\circ, 10^\circ$, and $0^\circ$, respectively.
 The positive $\Lambda_\text{LE}$ indicates backward sweep.
 The TE is fixed with $\Lambda_\text{TE} = 0^\circ$.
-For such wings, taper yields an opposite effect on the wake characteristics, when compared those discussed in section \ref{sec:TEsweep}.
-Herein, taper causes the wake unsteadiness to move towards the wing tip, as shown in figure \ref{fig:qcritOverview_LE}($a$).
+For such wings, taper yields an opposite effect on the wake characteristics, when compared to those discussed in section \ref{sec:TEsweep}.
+As shown in figure \ref{fig:ClandCd}, such wake pattern results in a better aerodynamic performance for wings with the same $\lambda$ but distinct LE and TE sweep angles.
+Herein, taper shifts the unsteadiness region toward the wing tip, as shown in figure \ref{fig:qcritOverview_LE}($a$).

 Concurrently, the tip vortex weakens for tapered wings with the shortened $c_\text{tip}$, which alleviates of the inboard downwash near the tip, similar to what was observed for the wings in section \ref{sec:TEsweep}.
 This increases the effective angle of attack near the tip and allows for the flow to detach from the wing surface and form wake shedding structures near $z/c \approx 1$, as shown in figure \ref{fig:qcritOverview_LE}($a$).
 We quantify the effect of wing taper on flow unsteadiness through the winsgpan distribution of $\|\mathbi{u}^\prime\|_2$, as shown in figure \ref{fig:qcritOverview_LE}($b$).
 For both angles of attack, taper affects the wake shedding distribution over the wingspan.
 For $\lambda = 0.27$ (purple), at $\alpha = 22^\circ$, the peak of $\|\mathbi{u}^\prime\|_2$ appears near the quarter-span at $z/c \approx 1.25$, with a gradual transition towards $z/c \approx 0.5$ from $\lambda =0.27$ to $1$.